 At your appointment you may be seen by a Consultant or a Doctor in training, who will refer you to a Consultant if advice is needed.
 We also have a Clinical Nurse Specialist who has undertaken further training and has her own clinic for urodynamics and colposcopy services.

 The Gynaecology services are staffed by dedicated nurses who have a specialist interest in women’s health.

 We have a dedicated Early Pregnancy and Emergency Gynaecology Service which operates Monday to Friday 8am -8pm.
 Referral is through your GP or other professional who deems this the correct pathway for your treatment.
 If you are experiencing problems when there is no access to your GP, you will need to attend the Accident & Emergency department.

 - Miscarriage Association – youth resources

-MTW has a specialist Endometriosis nurse, who is dedicated to helping and providing support to women with this condition.
+Our specialist Endometriosis nurse is dedicated to helping and providing support to women with this condition.